IRGen: Generative Modeling for Image Retrieval: Introduction

-It is our belief that generative models have the potential to revolutionize image retrieval.
-The applicability of generative modeling in image retrieval task opens up the potential opportunity to unify information retrieval of all modalities.
-At the technical level, IRGen naturally bridges the aforementioned feature representation learning and approximate search into an end-to-end differentiable model implicitly and effortlessly, allowing optimization directly from the retrieval target.
-Furthermore, the whole framework is conceptually simple, with all the components based on the standard Transformer, which is known to hold impressive scalability~\cite{du2022glam,chowdhery2022palm,shoeybi2019megatron, xu2021gspmd}.
-To the best of our knowledge, we are the first to explore generative modeling for image retrieval, expanding the spectrum of generative modeling to a new area.
-Along this way, a fundamentally different retrieval scheme is arrived with verified impressive performance on retrieval benchmarks.
+It is our belief that generative models have the potential to redefine the landscape of image retrieval.
+The application of generative modeling to image retrieval tasks represents an exciting opportunity to unify information retrieval across various modalities.
+At a technical level, our model, IRGen, effortlessly bridges the gap between feature representation learning and approximate non-exhaustive search (bypassing vector compression), creating an end-to-end differentiable framework that enables direct optimization based on ultimate retrieval goal.
+Furthermore, the entire framework is conceptually straightforward, with all components relying on the standard Transformer architecture, renowned for its remarkable scalability\cite{du2022glam, chowdhery2022palm, shoeybi2019megatron, xu2021gspmd}.

+Our contributions are concluded as: \begin{itemize} \item[*] To the best of our knowledge, our work represents the first effort in employing a sequence-to-sequence generative model to address image retrieval in a fully end-to-end manner that directly generates the nearest neighbor’s identifier given the query. \item[*] We introduce a semantic image tokenizer explicitly designed for image retrieval to obtain image identifiers, facilitating autoregressive training.
+It is essential to note that this tokenizer differs significantly from previous quantization models, as our identifier solely represents the image and is not employed for distance computation, as is the case in quantization. \item[*] Extensive experiments show that our approach exhibits substantial improvements, achieving new state-of-the-art results.
+We have demonstrated its scalability to million-scale datasets and provided throughput number, showcasing its near-real-time performance. \end{itemize}